 - When is One.com acting as data processor?

 As a customer, you have entrusted One.com with your personal data.
 We want to thank you for your trust in us, and assure you that we will handle your personal data responsibly and will comply with applicable regulations.

 We have also formulated a Data Processing Agreement.
 You need this if you are handling customer data yourself on your web space.
 The data processing agreement is already covered under the webhosting contract you have with us, and doesn't require any further action on your part.

 The 'General Data Protection Directive' (GDPR) is an EU regulation that addresses the processing and free movement of personal data.
 It consists of data protection principles and requirements which must be adhered to when personal data is processed.

-The purpose of the GDPR is to have the same data protection laws accross all EU member states and to give its citizens more control over how and when their data is used, even if they are in a different country.
+The purpose of the GDPR is to have the same data protection laws across all EU member states and to give its citizens more control over how and when their data is used, even if they are in a different country.

 Although the GDPR is an EU regulation, any company that markets goods or services to EU residents, regardless of its location, is subject to the regulation.